Skip to main content

 Vice Admiral Frank Whitworth is the eighth Director of the National Geospatial-Intelligence Agency.
 He leads and directs NGA under the authorities of the Secretary of Defense and Director of National Intelligence.
 He also serves as the functional manager for GEOINT, the head of the National System for Geospatial Intelligence and the coordinator of the global Allied System for Geospatial Intelligence.
 He became NGA’s director on June 3, 2022.

-• Tonya P. Wilkerson, Deputy Director
+• Brett Markham, Deputy Director

 Past Leadership